probonopd/mtk-gps-debugging/README.md

 Step1: Turn on the location service in the setting menu.

-Step2: check engineering mode-----"Location---"YGPS----->INFORMATION--àMNL version
+Step2: check engineering mode -> Location -> YGPS -> INFORMATION -> MNL version

 For UNKNOWN.
 If it is UNKNOWN, it means that the GPS has not been activated at all.